alinebastos/antecipation-calculator/README.md

 For the compilation, cache, bundle and live reload I use [Parcel](https://parceljs.org/).

+The deploy was made with [Netlify](https://www.netlify.com/) and the application URL is [Antecipation Calculator](https://blissful-blackwell-b15dde.netlify.app/).

 ## Installation

 Follow the steps below to run the application: